polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 [RFC-47](https://github.com/polkadot-fellows/RFCs/blob/main/text/0047-assignment-of-availability-chunks.md)
 proposed enabling systematic chunk recovery for Polkadot's DA to improve efficiency and reduce CPU overhead.
-However, systematic recovery assumes very good network connectivity to approximately one-third of validators (plus some backup tolerance on backers) and still requires re-encoding.
+However, while it helps under the assumption of good network connectivity to a specific one-third of validators (modulo some backup tolerance on backers), it still requires re-encoding.
 Therefore, we need to ensure the system can handle load in the worst-case scenario.

 Since RFC-47 already requires a breaking protocol change (including changes to